eugenius1/eugenius1.github.io/b/i-did-a-clinical-trial-and-survived.md

 The outpatient visit usually took less than 20 minutes:

-- they ask how you're feeling
+- they ask how you're feeling, if there's any health changes
 - oral body temperature
 - blood pressure
 - blood samples